-Except in Liberty, no inning is allowed to start within fifteen (15) minutes on the scheduled starting time of the next game.
-In Liberty, the inning being played when the time limit has been reached will be completed.
-A new inning cannot start once the 2 1⁄2 hour time limit has been reached.
-For the last game of the day only, no new inning may be started after 2 hours and 15 minutes, but they are allowed to complete the inning being played, i.e., there is no hard stop at 2 hours and 30 minutes.
+Except in Liberty, no inning is allowed to start once two hours have elapsed since the game's scheduled start time.
+A hard stop occurs ten (10) minutes before the scheduled starting time of the next game.
+For the last game of the day only, no new inning may be started after 2 hours, but they are allowed to complete the inning being played, i.e., there is no hard stop at 2 hours and 30 minutes.